 An 8 bit ISA to M20 converterby Davide Bucci and Christian Groessler

 The ISA (Industry Standard Architecture) standard was adopted in the original PC-IBM computer and countless expansion cards have been developed for covering almost any need.
-We would like to discuss here the realization of an adapter which can be used to plug any standard 8 bit ISA expansion card on the Olivetti M20.
+We would like to discuss here the fabrication of an adapter which can be used to plug any standard 8 bit ISA expansion card on the Olivetti M20.
 Of course, the adapter is useful on adapting the hardware, but the software needs to be adapted too, and this is another business.

-Some photos of the first prototype
+Some pictures of the prototype

 A photo of the card installed in a M20 system.
 The memory expansion described here can also be seen.

 Another view of the installed adapter.
 The 14.31818 MHz crystal oscillator built around the BF244C JFET was still not present on the bord.
 This frequency was provided by the ISA bus and was used by some cards.
 It does not need to be synchronized with the system clock.
+Much of the decoding logic as well as the buffers were not installed yet.

 How to write the software